pran-7-5/eco_style/README.md

 Having a major achievement(people that are not your blood relative will become you, they are inspired by your spirit/quality/work) (the problem is someone will replace your work in the future if your work is not ideal and absolute.)

 Attaching your name to the extraordinary person becoming part of the history.
-(The problem is how will you know who is the extraordinary person of such sophistication. )
+(The problem is how will you know who is the extraordinary person of such sophistication.)
 ```

 Genetics
 --------------------------------------------------------------------------------------------
 ```
-If you want to know about women sex organs specifically then, I will say to be honest I think there should not be much difference between man and woman, there is only 1 chromosome difference.
+If you want to know about women sex organs specifically then, I don't think there are too much difference between man and woman, there is only 1 chromosome difference.
 The man was a woman, that's why they have nipples.

 Female = X chromosome(girl) = 23 chromosomes
 Women don't have Y chromosomes, Women don't have ability to control the gender of the new offspring.